preaction/www.indiepalate.com/blog/2016/03/17/buffalo-chicken-bowls/index.markdown

 * 1-2 cups flavorful liquid
 * 2-4 cups vegetables (beans, corn, potatoes, onions, carrots, celery)

-(for other instances of this forumla, see [Taco Chicken Bowls](/blog/2015/05/10/taco-chicken-bowls) and [Indian Spiced Stew](/blog/2016/02/17/indian-spiced-stew))
+(for other instances of this formula, see [Taco Chicken Bowls](/blog/2015/05/10/taco-chicken-bowls) and [Indian Spiced Stew](/blog/2016/02/17/indian-spiced-stew))